Emily Skinner (actress, born 1970): Biography

 Skinner and Ripley have collaborated on four recordings: Duets, Unsuspecting Hearts, Raw at Town Hall, and "Unattached".
-Skinner also recorded an excellent self-titled solo album, which was released in 2001.
+Skinner also recorded a self-titled solo album, which was released in 2001.
 She has sung with orchestras around the world, including the New York Pops at Carnegie Hall, Jerusalem Symphony Orchestra, Pittsburgh Symphony and the Virginia Symphony.
 She was the original Ursula in The Little Mermaid demo recordings and workshop, though she was replaced by Sherie Rene Scott for the resulting Broadway production.
 She is a featured vocalist on the cast albums for A Christmas Carol, Side Show, The Full Monty, and Prince of Broadway.

 Skinner debuted her cabaret act, A Broad with a Broad, Broad Mind, in July 2021 at 54 Below to great acclaim and continues to present this program, now entitled Broadway, Her Way, at venues across the world.
 The program includes songs and anecdotes from her storied career that highlight Skinner's versatility as a singing actress and run the gamut from comedic to heartrending to uplifting.